marcelog/elixir_ami/README.md

 Where the arguments are:

   1. The action name
-  2. The key values for the action
+  2. The key values for the action (optional)
-  3. Additional variables
+  3. Additional variables (optional)

 ----